Model United Nations: Languages

-Traditionally, English has been the official and working language of most conferences.
-However, as Model UN has become more popular around the world, and as conferences in countries such as the United States have sought to appeal to underrepresented minorities (such as the Spanish-speaking community), committees using languages other than English, or which are bilingual, have become common.
+Traditionally, English has been the official working language of most conferences.
+However, as model UN has become more popular around the world, and as conferences in countries such as the United States have sought to appeal to underrepresented minorities (such as the Spanish-speaking community), committees using languages other than English, or which are bilingual, have become common.
 However, this is still not a mainstream phenomenon, especially in the United States, where most bilingual or Spanish language committees are found only at conferences hosted in Puerto Rico or the Southwest.

 Attire

-Nearly all Model United Nations conferences require delegates to wear Western business attire.
-Dressing professionally is an important way to show respect for the nation, organization, or individual one is representing, as well as for the rest of one's committee.
-Whilst formal western business attire is standard, there are still many MUNs where it is common for delegates to wear the traditional clothes of the nation they represent, which ensures a diverse and unique representation of culture and a fun environment.
-Ultimately, dress code is fully dependent on what the specific conference has listed out in its rules and regulations.
+MUN Conference circa 2022, Toronto, Canada.

+Nearly all model United Nations conferences require delegates to wear Western business attire.
+Casual wear, as well as clothing that would be excessively revealing, is prohibited, alongside the display of any school or national symbols aside from those of the UN during the competition.
+The permissibility of cultural attire varies.
+While the wearing of traditional attire is permitted in National Model United Nations in cases where it would also be professional, delegates are not allowed to "attempt to portray a character using traditional cultural attire as a costume."